guenchi/Darkart/manual/python.md

 procedure: (psequ-set! *po<sequence> int *po)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (psequ-del! *po<sequence> int)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (psequ-sref *po<sequence> int int)